dkikolski/mvn-integration-tests-structure-sample/README.md

 ## Motivation

-Separating unit tests from integration tests helps in better, logical organization of tests within project.
+Separating unit tests from integration tests helps in better, logical organization of tests within a project.

 The goal is to have the following structure: